dougdesigner/mags/README.md

 ### Historical Data Collection with AWS Lambda
 The data collection process is implemented using two AWS Lambda functions: one to collect market data and another to generate trading dates.
-Let's walk through setting up these functions step by step.

 #### Market Data Collector Lambda Function
 The Market Data Collector function serves as the core component of our data pipeline, retrieving and processing daily market data from Polygon.io.
 The function implements a stateless architecture, processing one trading day per execution to ensure reliability and simplify error handling.